cysouw/diathesis/text/c12_zuInfinitive.md

 - ^* Es ist bekannt, dass sie [hat] noch viele Jahre [zu leben].
 :::

 Because there is a grammaticalisation cline, there are various verbs that can be used in more than one of these three different stages, as summarised in [@next].
 Most verbs with a *zu‑Infinitiv* actually only allow for the first option: biclausal non-coherent complement constructions [@next a].
 These fall outside of the scope of this book.
-At the other extreme, some verbs only allow for monoclausal *Infinitiv* construction [@next f].
+At the other extreme, some verbs only allow for monoclausal *Infinitiv* construction [@next g].
 These were already discussed in the previous Chapter [-@sec:infinitive].
-The group of verbs that allow for both stage 2 and 3 [@last e] is small, as this only seems to be possible for the verbs *brauchen, heißen, helfen, lehren* and *lernen*.
+The verbs that allow for both stage 2 and 3 with the same meaning [@last f] were also already included in the previous chapter and will not be discussed here again (*heißen, helfen, lehren* and *lernen*).

 ::: ex
 Intermediate stages on the grammaticalisation pathway

 a. **Only stage 1 possible** (only biclausal *zu‑Infinitiv*): e.g. *schwören* 'to vow', *fragen* 'to ask'
 b. **Both stage 1 and 2 possible with the same meaning** (biclausal and monoclausal *zu‑Infinitiv*): e.g. *anfangen* 'to begin', *versuchen* 'to attempt'
-c. **Both stage 1 and 2 possible with different meanings** (biclausal and monoclausal *zu‑Infinitiv*): e.g. *pflegen*, 'to nurse' or 'to do habitually', *drohen* 'to threaten' or 'there is evidence for it'
+c. **Both stage 1 and 2 possible with different meanings** (biclausal and monoclausal *zu‑Infinitiv*): e.g. *wissen* 'to know' vs. 'can', *drohen* 'to threaten' vs. 'there is evidence for it'
-d. **Only stage 2 possible** (only monoclausal *zu‑Infinitiv*): e.g. *haben* lit. 'to have', but here: 'to must', *wissen* lit. 'to know', but here: 'to can'
+d. **Only stage 2 possible** (only monoclausal *zu‑Infinitiv*): *pflegen* lit. 'to nurse' but here meaning 'to do habitually'
+e. **Both stage 2 and 3 possible with different meanings** (both monoclausal *zu‑Infinitiv* and *Infinitiv*), e.g. *bekommen* 'covert experience' vs. 'recipient subject'
-e. **Both stage 2 and 3 possible** (monoclausal, both *zu‑Infinitiv* and *Infinitiv*): e.g. *brauchen* 'to require', *helfen* 'to help'
+f. **Both stage 2 and 3 possible with the same meaning** (both monoclausal *zu‑Infinitiv* and *Infinitiv*): e.g. *brauchen* 'to require, need', *helfen* 'to help'
-f. **Only stage 3 possible** (only monoclausal *Infinitiv*): e.g. *müssen* 'to must', *können* 'to can'
+g. **Only stage 3 possible** (only monoclausal *Infinitiv*): e.g. *müssen* 'must', *können* 'can'
 :::

 In between these extremes there are various further possibilities.
-First, the group of verbs that allow for both stage 1 and 2 without any obvious differences in meaning [@last b] are widely discussed in the German grammatical literature under the heading ~~Modalitätsverben~~.
-Various lists are found in Wurmbrand [-@wurmbrand2003: 318-319] and Colomo [-@colomo2010: 167-175], citing earlier literature.
+Most prominently, there is the group of verbs that allow for both stage 1 and 2 without any obvious differences in meaning [@last b].
+These are widely discussed in the German grammatical literature under the heading ~~Modalitätsverben~~.
+Various lists can be found, for example in Wurmbrand [-@wurmbrand2003: 318-319] and Colomo [-@colomo2010: 167-175], citing earlier literature.
 A short survey of various structural and semantic aspects of this group is presented in Rapp & Wöllstein [-@rapp2013].
-From a quick search in the ~~DWDS~~ corpus it appears that the the following verbs are the most interesting for further research (i.e. these verbs are frequently attested with both sentence structures, but without obvious differences in meaning between those structures): *anfangen, aufhören, beabsichtigen, beginnen, erlauben, gedenken, glauben, heißen, helfen, hoffen, lehren, lernen, lieben, sich lohnen, machen, meinen, streben, trachten, sich trauen, vergessen, versuchen, vorgeben, wagen, wünschen*.
+From a quick search in the ~~DWDS~~ corpus it appears that the the following verbs are the most interesting for further research.
+These verbs are frequently attested with both sentence structures, but without obvious differences in meaning between those structures: *anfangen, aufhören, beabsichtigen, beginnen, erlauben, gedenken, glauben, heißen, helfen, hoffen, lehren, lernen, lieben, sich lohnen, machen, meinen, streben, trachten, sich trauen, vergessen, versuchen, vorgeben, wagen, wünschen*.
 Examples with the verb *wünschen* 'to wish' are shown in [@next].
 These verbs will not be further discussed in this chapter, but they deserve more research.

 ::: ex
 - Es gebe viele Stimmen in der CSU, die ihm gewünscht hätten, eine längere Auszeit zu nehmen.^[~~DWDS~~: Die Zeit, 23.11.2011 (online).]
 - Das war es was er zu hören gewünscht hatte.^[~~DWDS~~: Fontane, Theodor: Wanderungen durch die Mark Brandenburg.
 Bd.
 4: Spreeland.
 Berlin, 1882.]
 :::

-All verbs that only allow for stage 2 [@llast d] and those that have a special meaning when used as stage 2 [@llast c] will be discussed in detail in this chapter.
-The explicit claim is that this chapter presents a complete list of such verbs.
+All verbs in the remaining possibilities [@last c through e] have some special use with a *zu‑Infinitiv*.
+The explicit claim is that this chapter presents a complete list of all such verbs.
 However, special care has to be taken with polysemies.
-Many of the verbs that are discussed in this chapter occur both in stage 1 and stage 2, but with clearly different meanings.
+Some of the verbs that are discussed in this chapter occur both in stage 1 and stage 2, but with clearly different meanings.
 For example, in its lexical meaning *versprechen* means 'to promise' and then it is not coherent [@next a].
 In contrast, in its evidential meaning *versprechen* means something like 'there is evidence for it' and then it is coherent [@next b].
-Although this correlation is not 100% perfect, there is a very strong tendency for the different meanings to also show different syntactic constructions (see [@sec:zuinfinitive-drohen]).
+Although this correlation is not perfect, there seems to be a very strong tendency for the different meanings to also show different syntactic constructions (see [@sec:zuinfinitive-drohen]).

 ::: ex
 - Er verspricht rechtzeitig nach Hause zu kommen. \